Orange is the New Black author Piper Kerman to deliver 24th Sister Cleophas Costello Lecture

 Kerman, a Smith College graduate, serves on the board of the Woman’s Prison Association and was recently awarded the 2014 Justice Trailblazer Award from John Jay College’s Center on Media, Crime and Justice.
 She has also been called as a witness by the U.S. Senate Judiciary Subcommittee on the Constitution, Civil Rights and Human Rights to testify on solitary confinement and women prisoners.

 About the Sister Cleophas Costello Lecture Series:

-Founded in in the early 1980s and named in honor of the late Sr. Mary Cleophas Costello, RSM, former president of Mount Saint Agnes College, which joined with Loyola University Maryland in 1971, the Sister Cleophas Costello Lecture features addresses by prominent women who embody the ideals Sister Cleophas espoused, including scholarship, leadership, and artistic ability.
+Founded in the early 1980s and named in honor of the late Sr. Mary Cleophas Costello, RSM, former president of Mount Saint Agnes College, which joined with Loyola University Maryland in 1971, the Sister Cleophas Costello Lecture features addresses by prominent women who embody the ideals Sister Cleophas espoused, including scholarship, leadership, and artistic ability.
 Previous Sister Cleophas Costello lecturers have included author Amy Tan, poet Maya Angelou, and musician Mary Chapin-Carpenter.